-Cold Process Soap Making Tutorial
+Cold Process Soap Making Guide

-Whether you are a complete soap making novice, or expert you'll definitely learn something new about how to make soap at home.
+Whether you are a complete soap making novice or expert you'll definitely learn something new about how to make soap at home.

 The first thing you must do is understand what soap is.
 This is absolutely vital in learning cold process soap making.
 Please see our What is Soap? article before continuing.

 Now you are fully informed on what soap is, and how it is made, it’s time to gather your ingredients.
-You will need your chosen Soap Making Oils, Sodium Hydroxide, Essential Oils, Fragrances, Colourants, Soap Moulds, two large soap making pots, thermometer, scales and a large soap/pizza cutter.
+You will need your chosen Soap Making Oils, Sodium Hydroxide, Essential Oils, Fragrances, Colourants, Soap Moulds, two large soap making pots, thermometer, scales, and a large soap/pizza cutter.

 The most enjoyable experience about cold process soap making is you choose from start to finish exactly what goes into your product, so the ingredients you chose are completely unique to you!
 Once you have your equipment ready, be sure to wear protective gloves and goggles throughout the entire process as you will be handling harmful chemicals which can lead to serious injury.

-Step 1 - Preparing your lye solution:
+- Preparing your lye solution

 Measure out with total accuracy your sodium hydroxide (Lye) according to your recipe or see Soap Supplier saponification table, with the exact amount of water.
 If your soap recipe doesn’t state how much water to use, the general rule is 3 parts water to 1 part lye.
 Make sure you do not use hard water in cold process soap making as the unwanted chemicals in the water could react and ruin your soap.
 If you have hard water, we recommend either purchasing a water softener or simply buy distilled water.
 Once you are ready with the exact amount of Lye and water, add the lye to the water in the soap making pot (not water to lye!) and begin mixing until the lye has fully dissolved.
 The reaction alone will reach temperatures up to 93°C so make sure your chosen pot can withstand those temperatures.
 Be warned, if you add too much water, the finished soap can become too soft, whereas too little water and the soap can become too caustic and dry.
 Your recipe will specify what temperature the lye should be to combine with the oil, so leave to cool and check the temperature regularly.
 The usual temperature is 35°C.

-Step 2 – Preparing your oils:
+- Preparing your oils